 Wilbert Joseph Richard is a native of the city of Opelousas in south-west Louisiana.
 He recalls his father Joseph Richard as a hardworking and authoritative figure.
 As well as being a successful farmer, Joseph owned his own trucking company.

-Wilbert never went back to trucking and although his brother still runs a successful business.
+Wilbert never went back to trucking, although his brother still runs a successful business.